leonnoel/100devs-calculator/README.md

 This is a Calculator made for the 100Devs Homework called:

-# 🔢 #100Devs Push Project001: Calculator

-### Goal: Build a Simple Calculator using JS OOP best practices
+Build a Simple Calculator using JS OOP best practices

 The Calculator file consists of 3 main files,